splunk/addonfactory-ucc-generator/docs/configurations/proxy.md

 }
 ```

-To customize these entities, you can define them in JSON with specific keys for each one (see the [keys section](#keys) for details on the required keys for each entity).
-You only need to specify your custom values in the JSON there's no need to include required fields like `type`, `fields` (if you don't need to change them) etc. Refer to the [Example](#example) for further clarification.
+TTo customize these entities, you can define them in JSON format by specifying certain keys unique to each entity (refer the [keys section](#keys) for details on the required keys for each entity).
+When creating the JSON, you only need to include the values you want to customize.
+For example, if you don’t need to modify fields like `lable` or `field`, you can skip including them in your globalConfig.
+For better understanding, refer to the provided [Example](#example) which demonstrates how to apply customizations effectively.

 > **_NOTE:_**
     There are 2 ways to exclude optional entities in your add-on, either omit them from the proxy tab, or set the entities to false.